guotaowang/STVS/README.md

 b.
 Please put test images under .\DataSet\.
 d.
 Please put the model under folder .\model\.
 e.
 Run demo.py.
 f.
 Results can be found in .\resutls\.

+Training:
+---
+1. Using the entire training set to pretrain the spatial branch.
+2. Finetuing the whole spatiotemporal model using all training set.